1992 Hungarian Grand Prix: Race report

 At the start, Gerhard Berger passed Michael Schumacher, and then Mansell lost momentum and Senna passed him with Berger following his teammate through.
-The order was: Patrese, Senna, Berger, Mansell, Schumacher and Brundle.

-There was a collision on the first lap between Érik Comas, Johnny Herbert, Thierry Boutsen and Gabriele Tarquini who all retired on the first lap (meaning both Ligiers of Comas and Boutsen retired on the first lap), before Eric van de Poele spun into retirement at the first corner on lap 3 as both Fondmetals retired after only two laps.
+The order was Patrese, Senna, Berger, Mansell, Schumacher, and Brundle.
+There was a collision on the first lap between Érik Comas, Johnny Herbert, Thierry Boutsen, and Gabriele Tarquini who all retired on the first lap (meaning both Ligiers of Comas and Boutsen retired on the first lap), before Eric van de Poele spun into retirement at the first corner on lap 3 as both Fondmetals retired after only two laps.
 Mansell passed Berger on lap 8 and set off after Senna.
-However, as hard as he tried, the combination of the small circuit and Senna's skills in defending meant that he could not pass.
-Another multi-car collision came on lap 14 which eliminated Bertrand Gachot, Aguri Suzuki, Olivier Grouillard, Karl Wendlinger and Stefano Modena (forcing all five drivers to retire on the same lap).
+As hard as he tried, the combination of the small circuit and Senna's skills in defending meant that he could not pass.

+Another multi-car collision came on lap 14, which eliminated Bertrand Gachot, Aguri Suzuki, Olivier Grouillard, Karl Wendlinger, and Stefano Modena (forcing all five drivers to retire on the same lap).
 Alesi in the leading Ferrari behind the leading pack spun out with the rear wheels in the gravel trap by lap 15.
-After these accidents which took place in three separate sections of the track - Modena's disabled Jordan blocking turn 13 was the most precariously positioned cars of all - the SC sign meaning the safety car was going to be deployed for the first time since the SC rule had been in place.
+After these accidents, which took place in three separate sections of the track, Modena's disabled Jordan blocking turn 13 was the most precariously positioned cars of all, the SC sign meaning the safety car was going to be deployed for the first time since the SC rule had been in place.
 Double yellow flags were waved around the track.
 Controversially, no further action was taken, and the safety car was never deployed.
 Murray Walker and James Hunt in the BBC booth phrased the situation "shambolic".
-On lap 31, Mansell made a mistake and went wide and rejoined behind Berger, just in the very moment when Murray Walker was talking about the track not providing any overtaking opportunities.
+On lap 31, Mansell made a mistake and went wide and rejoined behind Berger, just in the very moment when Walker was talking about the track not providing any overtaking opportunities.
 Two laps later, Mansell passed Berger to get back third.
-Then, a pivotal movement came on lap 39 when Patrese spun off going into turn 3.
-He rejoined in seventh, outside the points which meant that Mansell would be the world champion if results stayed the same.
-However, on lap 61, Mansell had to go to the pits with tyre troubles and rejoined in sixth, just ahead of Patrese.
-Mansell quickly passed Häkkinen but before Patrese, who was right behind could take sixth, Patrese's engine blew.
+A pivotal movement came on lap 39 when Patrese spun off going into turn 3.
+He rejoined in seventh, outside the points, which meant that Mansell would be the world champion if results stayed the same.
+On lap 61, Mansell had to go to the pits with tyre troubles and rejoined in sixth, just ahead of Patrese.
+Mansell quickly passed Mika Häkkinen but before Patrese, who was right behind could take sixth, Patrese's engine blew.
 He was out and would get no points.